 1) The Reus factor

 There's no doubt Dortmund are a completely different proposition when talismanic captain Reus is on the pitch.
-While BVB lost only two of the 27 games he has started this season, they are winless in the three he has sat out.
+While BVB lost only three of the 28 games he has started this season, they are winless in the three he has sat out.
 Absent with a groin problem, his leadership qualities were sorely missed in London, but he's more than just a black-and-yellow aura.
 With 17 goals and 11 assists, the Dortmund hometown hero is taking or making a chance at an average rate of pretty much one per game in all competitions in 2018/19 - which is hardly comforting for a Tottenham side that conceded the second-highest number of group goals of all teams through to the last 16 (10).

 Watch: Marco Reus has won Player of the Month awards in September, November and December

 A fit-again Reus is one thing, but a fit-again Reus at the Signal Iduna Park is another.
 Dortmund have lost just once at their world-famous home since May 2018, and on penalties at that after Reus went off injured at half-time in their DFB Cup Round of 16 meeting with Werder Bremen.
 Their home record in 2018/19 is otherwise pretty faultless: 14 wins, two draws and 41 goals scored.
 BVB have accounted for the likes of Bayern Munich, RB Leipzig and Borussia Mönchengladbach, tonked lowly Nuremberg 7-0 and subjected Diego Simeone to his heaviest defeat as Atletico Madrid boss - and a repeat of that particular 4-0 drubbing would send Spurs packing...

 Watch: Take a look inside Dortmund's spine-tingling Signal Iduna Park